microchip-pic-avr-examples/avr128db48-bare-metal-twi-mplab/README.md

 #### Block Memory - API Description

 The block memory API provides a simple way to implement bulk data read/write operations.
-This API is **not required** for the bare-metal TWI driver, but it can be paired with this API easily by adding the following lines of code to main:
+This API is **not required** for the bare-metal TWI driver, but it can be paired with this API by adding the following lines of code to main:

 ```
 //Attach R/W Buffers